DispatchMe/pikud/README.md

 ### Actions
 If a command has no sub-commands then it must have an `action`.
 The `action` takes any arguments passed via command line as well as the flags that were parsed.
 An action can either return a value, in which case that value will be written to the console at the end of execution, OR a `Promise`.
 If it returns a `Promise`, then `pikud` will handle it asynchronously.

+Actions are bound to their commands using `Function.call`, so you can introspect the command or run `this.help()` to display the help text.

 ## Examples

 ### Single command